Australia Powerball Lotto FAQs

 Question: How old do I have to be to play Australia Powerball?

 Answer: You must be 18 or over if you want to take part in Australia Powerball.Back to Top

 Question: Are winnings on the Australia Powerball taxable?

 Answer: Winnings from Australia Powerball are tax free within the country, but if you are playing from overseas then it is best to take advice on tax liabilities in your country.Back to Top

 Question: What are the odds of winning a prize on Australia Powerball?

-Answer: You have a 1 in 110 chance of matching the minimum to win a prize, two main numbers and the Powerball.
-The odds of winning the Division 1 prize are 1 in 76,767,600.
+Answer: You have a 1 in 44 chance of winning a prize on Australia Powerball.
+The odds of winning the Division 1 prize are 1 in 134,490,400.
 To see a full list of the potential prizes and odds of winning in each Division, visit the Australia Powerball Prizes page.Back to Top

 Question: Does the Australia Powerball have a minimum guaranteed jackpot?